zakil-02/SpectralPruningBraess/README.md

 2. Rewiring using FoSR.
 Adds edges to maximize spectral gap. (https://github.com/kedar2/FoSR)
 3. Rewiring using SDRF.
 Rewires the graph based on discrete Ricci curvature. (https://github.com/jctops/understanding-oversquashing)

-For experiments on larger heterophilic datasets - use the code base from - https://github.com/yandex-research/heterophilous-graphs requires DGL.
+For experiments on larger heterophilic datasets - use the code base from - https://github.com/yandex-research/heterophilous-graphs (requires DGL).
 Change the datasets.py to include the rewiring scheme.

 For experiments on long range graphbenchmark - use the code base from - https://github.com/toenshoff/LRGB

+We also provide the modified graphs in the .pt format, which can be loaded directly for training.
+Use the ```--existing_graph 'path/to/file' ``` while running the code.